Smoked Prime Rib

 You do not need to let it rest before serving.

 This is the perfect meal to serve at holidays and is a very common dinner option for Thanksgiving, Christmas and Easter!
+Due to the fact that’s an expensive cut of meat a lot of people save this indulgence for the holiday season.

-Finish Your Holidays Meals!
+Finish off Your Holidays Meals!

-- If you love deviled eggs this twist using your smoker is amazing!
+- If you love deviled eggs, this twist using your smoker is amazing!

 - No holiday meal is complete without Cheesy Potatoes and making them on the smoker makes them even better.